 Besides earning a living doing what he loves to do; his altruistic purpose for creating art and communicating it to the world is to use his GOD given talents in music and business to right wrongs and to help people who are stuck in positions that do not allow them access to the resources they need to pull themselves up by their proverbial bootstraps.

-Greg wants to use my music to do his part to make the world a better place for all of us to live in and to leave a legacy behind that he can be proud of long he is gone to prove to the world that he indeed was here.
+Greg wants to use his music to do his part to make the world a better place for all of us to live in, and to leave a legacy behind that he can be proud of long after he is gone, to prove to the world that he indeed did exist.

 Due to time and space restraints, Greg's list of influences are very limited to his earliest influences here, and in no way represents a complete list of all the individual artist and groups that influenced him musically throughout his life.

 Greg's very first music mentor was not rich or famous, but he feels confident in saying that if it were not for him watching his Cousin Leonard, (who he was raised with as an older brother), in amazement as he played saxophone while sight reading from a book, playing sax, guitar and piano in his grandmother’s church and playing saxophone with the Chick Webb Band in Baltimore, MD, he might not have developed such a strong interest and worked as hard as he has in an attempt to try and master music.